 These statements offer financial information about the Museum's activities.
 The statement of net position includes all of the Museum's assets and liabilities and provides information about the nature and amounts of investments in resources (assets) and obligations (liabilities).
-All of the current year's revenues and expenses are accounted for in the statement of revenues, expenses, and changes in net position.
+All of the current year's revenues and expenses are accounted for in the statement of revenues, expenses, and changes in net assets.
 These statements measure the success of the Museum's operations over the past fiscal year.
-The final statement is the cash flow statement.
-The purpose of this statement is to provide information about the Museum's cash receipts and cash payments during this reporting period.
-This statement reports receipts, payments, and net changes in cash resulting from operations, investing and grants, donations and interest, and provides answers to such questions as where does cash come from, what was cash used for, and what caused the changes in balances during the reporting period.
+The final statements are the cash flow statements.
+The purpose of these are to provide information about the Museum's cash receipts and cash payments during this reporting period.
+These statements report receipts, payments, and net changes in cash that result from operations, investing and grants, donations and interest.
+The statements provide answers to such questions such as: Where does the Museum get its funding?
+What were the funds used for?
+What was the change in balances during the period?

 The financial statements of the Museum include only activities from Museum operations.
-Over time increases and/or decreases in net position can show whether the Museum's financial health is improving or deteriorating.
-However, outside factors such as massive troop deployments from Fort Campbell and the ensuing drop in sales tax revenue, the recession and the increasing instability in the economy should be considered.
-The increase in operating costs in all areas including the cost of ongoing repairs and maintenance to a century-old building, increasing energy prices for utilities and transportation, and insurance needs are also major factors.
-The recovering economy has also impacted donations, contributions, interest income and the annual Flying High fundraiser.
+Increases and/or decreases in net assets, over time, can show whether the Museum's financial health is improving or deteriorating.
+However, outside factors such as massive troop deployments, downsizing of troop strength and even returning troops from Fort Campbell, and the sales tax revenue, the recession and the increasing recovery in the economy should be considered.
+The increase in operating costs in all areas including the cost of ongoing repairs and maintenance to a century-old building, increasing energy prices for utilities and transportation, increasing health insurance costs, and overall insurance needs are also major factors.
+The recovering economy has also impacted donations, contributions, interest income and the annual fundraiser Flying High.